Madagascar Photography Tour

 The nearby town of Ambalavao offers the unique opportunity to photograph the zebu market; a large open area that once a week plays host to hundreds of zebu and dozens of farmers who haggle and trade.
 Nearby is also the frenzy and bustle of the weekly market, which is a trove of photographic opportunities.
 Naturally there are also the majestic mountains that surround the valley as well as the colourful mozaic of rice fields to keep the photographic eye busy, as well as time spent on Photoshop and Lightroom sessions.

-- Day 18: Departure You can books flights to leave on the 2nd June, or we can also help arrange a longer stay on the island.
+- Day 15: Departure This is the end of the trip, and you can book flights to leave on the 31st May, or we can also help arrange a longer stay on the island.
 Shuttles are provided from Gassy Country House, so departure times are flexible.
+Photographers can also opt to stay on a few days or do one of the city tours.
+Most photographers choose to fly out in the afternoon on one of the international flights to either Paris, Dubai, or Johannesburg.

 Price: EUR 5930 per person sharing (please enquire about single supplement)